 It won't do much good to upgrade or replace your headlamps, however, if your headlight lens is dirty or yellowed.
 Studies have shown that about 90% of the vehicles on the road have impaired headlights due to dirty or yellowed headlight covers.
 You should get into the habit of washing your headlights every time you gas up.
 Simply grab the window washer squeegee, run it over your windows, then swish it across your covers.
 No cost involved at all.

 Wiper blades should actually be replaced twice a year.
 The changing of the seasons at spring and fall, or Daylight Saving Time, can be a good reminder to do this.
 And while you're at it, fall is the perfect time to replace your headlamps.
-Those long winter nights add up to a lot more night driving for people in Brooklyn Park.
+Those long winter nights add up to a lot more night driving for people in PRINCETON.

 Stay alert.
 Stay awake.
 And keep those headlamps burning bright.